 Variations

-Honey Lavender: for this vibe, add 1 teaspoon of lavender paste to the doughnut batter or (½ teaspoon to the glaze).
+- Honey Lavender: For this vibe, add 1 teaspoon of lavender paste to the donut batter or ½ teaspoon to the glaze.

-Honey Strawberry: instead of the vanilla honey glaze, glaze the doughnuts with the strawberry glaze from my Lavender Pound Cake with Strawberry Glaze!
+- Honey Strawberry: instead of the vanilla honey glaze, glaze the donuts with the strawberry glaze from my Lavender Pound Cake with Strawberry Glaze!

 Equipment

-The one piece of equipment that you need to have for this recipe: a doughnut pan!
-I have owned a few brands of doughnut pans, and I like the one linked here best by far.
-If you prefer to make mini doughnuts, you can find a mini doughnut pan here.
+The one piece of equipment that you need to have for this recipe: a donut pan!
+I have owned a few brands of donut pans, and I like the one linked here best by far.
+If you prefer to make mini donuts, you can find a mini donut pan here.

 Storage